JakeSteam/blog-programming/_posts/2018-12-30-an-introduction-to-the-nasa-apod-api.md

 ### Image size

 Whilst the `url` field has reasonably sized images (usually 1000-2000px width / height), the `hdurl` field can have absolutely massive images.
 For example, 2018-12-02 returns `https://apod.nasa.gov/apod/image/1812/FairyPillar_Hubble_3857.jpg`, a 3857×7804 image!
-There’s certainly larger ones out there, so HD images need to be handled carefully to avoid excessive memory usage.
+There's certainly larger ones out there, so HD images need to be handled carefully to avoid excessive memory usage.

 ### Quota

 Your API key has a default limit of 1000 requests per hour.
 Every response contains a header `X-RateLimit-Remaining` with your remaining requests, and a header `X-RateLimit-Limit` with your current quota.

-If the 1000/hr quota isn’t enough, NASA ask you to contact them for a higher limit, although no contact details are provided!
+If the 1000/hr quota isn't enough, NASA ask you to contact them for a higher limit, although no contact details are provided!

 ### Headers